soutt9/Autofarm-CDT/README.md

-Project Cry b1 by @soutt9
+Autofarm for Car Dealership Tycoon by @soutt9

 THIS IS A DISCONTINUED PROJECT